brainglobe/brainrender/README.md

 # Installation
-To install `brainrender`, use an existing python environment or [create](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) one [with `python < 3.8`] and install with:
+To install `brainrender`, you use an existing python environment or [create](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) a new one [with `python < 3.8`].
+Then simply install with:
 ```
 pip install brainrender - U
 ```
 If you want the most recent version of `brainrender`'s code, you can get it directly from github with:
 ```
 pip install -U git+https://github.com/BrancoLab/BrainRender.git